-Did you attend my workshop at Women’s Retreat?
+Did you attend my workshop at the Women’s Retreat?
 If so, as promised, here is the PowerPoint presentation: Click here.
 We had such a wonderful time in the Lord!
 Praise God!
-I know speaking at women’s retreat can be daunting so read further for tips.
+I know speaking at a women’s retreat can be daunting so read further for tips.

 Leading a women’s retreat workshop for

 Christian women is easy!

 If you’re presenting at a women’s retreat yourself, I have three areas you should consider prior to your workshop.
 Simply remembering 3 parts of a process will ensure your workshop is intentional and comprehensive.

 I should tell you that I learned these concepts at a facilitative leadership TOF (i.e.training of facilitators.)

 I’ll never forget it.
 I spent three rigorous days learning from the coolest looking for I’d ever met.
 Being a girl from Kansas, I hadn’t seen such swagger in my life!

 The snazzy clothes, the slick ponytails, and the funky eyeglass frames impressed me, but so did the research.
 The presenters were young New York professionals and they knew their stuff.

 Sure, they taught me a great deal about the research, but also about presentation.
 Be sure to look nice during your Christian woman’s workshop.